This is not my first blog. My first blog was a cupcakes only blog. Well, about 90% cupcakes.

 - Once the sugar has mostly dissolved, raise the heat to medium-high and bring the mixture to a boil.
 Cover it immediately and leave on boil for 2 minutes.

 - Uncover and continue swirling the mixture until it becomes dark amber.
 (Be careful — you want it to be dark, but it can go from dark to burning in seconds.)
 Take it off the heat immediately.

 - Slowly pour in the cream, stirring with a whisk.
 Again, be careful as the caramel will start splattering, and will splatter even more if you add the cream too fast.
 Whisk until combined and set aside.

 - For the Buttercream:

-- Combine the sugar, egg whites, cream of tartar and water in the stainless steel bowl of an electric stand mixer.
+- Combine the sugar, egg whites, cream of tartar in the stainless steel bowl of an electric stand mixer.
 Bring a large pan of water to simmer, Set the bowl in the pan of simmering water and whisk constantly until the mixture reaches 160 degrees on an instant-read thermometer.
 Be really careful not to curdle the egg whites– simply remove the bowl from the heat for a bit if it feels like that’s happening.
 Also, you’ll know when it’s getting close to 160 degrees; the mixture will get foamy and be slippery to the touch.